-Beginning on a phased basis between September 2014 and September 2021.
-It features revised subjects and short courses, a focus on literacy, numeracy and key skills, and new approaches of assessment and reporting.
-Schools will have more freedom to design junior cycle programmes that meet the learning needs of all students.
-For students, the new junior cycle will mean that the curriculum available in their schools will be a mix of subjects and short courses as well as other learning experiences.
+The junior cycle was introduced on a phased basis between September 2014 and September 2021.
+It features revised subjects and short courses, a focus on key skills, and new approaches to assessment and reporting.
+Schools have more freedom to design junior cycle programmes that meet the learning needs of all students.
+For students, the junior cycle curriculum available in their schools is a mix of subjects and short courses as well as other learning experiences.
 In addition to classroom-based assessments, students complete state examinations at the end of their three year junior cycle and receive a Junior Cycle Profile of Achievement.

-For a small group of students with special educational needs, priority learning units (PLUs) will be provided.
-These components will enable the statements of learning, literacy and numeracy and other key skills to be become a reality for the students throughout their three-year junior cycle.
+For a small group of students with special educational needs, priority learning units (PLUs) are provided.
+These components enable the statements of learning and key skills to become a reality for these students throughout their three-year junior cycle.